COVID-19 Testing Framework

 - At least 10 days have passed since symptom onset.

 If the student or staff member tests positive for COVID-19, follow the guidance for isolation.

-In addition to health and safety measures taken on campuses, we encourage families to be proactive and to reinforce the importance of vaccination for eligible individuals, wear surgical masks/KN95/N95 at all times while indoors, daily symptom monitoring, testing when symptomatic or advised to test, staying home from school when symptomatic, and handwashing to limit the spread of the coronavirus.
+In addition to health and safety measures taken on campuses, we encourage families to be proactive and to reinforce the importance of vaccination for eligible individuals, strongly recommend wearing surgical masks/KN95/N95 at all times while indoors, daily symptom monitoring, testing when symptomatic or advised to test, staying home from school when symptomatic, and handwashing to limit the spread of the coronavirus.
 Additionally, your quick reporting to your child's school nurse helps to reduce the risk of further outbreak and helps keep students in school.

 More information about COVID-19 mitigation measures and other helpful resources can be found at the California Safe Schools for All Parents website.